satan1a/opendata-for-security/docs/index.md

 ## Original Intention

 From infrastructure security to the intersection of network security and data science, samples and data are needed as a foundation.
-Similar to Rapid7's OpenData project, it provides network-wide infrastructure-related mapping data for risk exposure detection, etc. But Rapid7's OpenData has tightened the authorization account, so it began to think about how to map and maintain open dataset services.
+For the OpenData project marked with Rapid7, it provides infrastructure-related mapping data for risk exposure detection, etc.

+Rapid7's Open Data project has now tightened up authorized accounts, so this project was originally intended to be an open source alternative to it.